This is an excerpt from the Live Well in Alabama FY19 Annual Report.

 - Policy changes improved days and hours of operation to make farmers markets more convenient for local residents.

-- Live Well in Alabama: FY17 Annual Report
+- Live Well in Alabama: FY19 Annual Report

-- Live Well in Schools: Direct education and policy, systems, and environmental changes move youth and parents toward better health.
+- Live Well in Schools: Nutrition education moves youth and parents toward better health

 - Awards, Publications, Recognitions, and Presentations